-- 3.2 The Forum will need to consider items of business for future meetings.
-The attached draft forward plan presents the business currently identified. - 3.3 The British Horse Society has circulated the attached document Auditing the list of streets: a role for local access forums.
-Members are asked to consider whether they wish to seek a response to the questions raised from the Highway Authority, for reporting back to the next meeting.
+- 2.1 The British Horse Society has circulated the attached document Auditing the list of streets: a role for local access forums.
+The document contains a series of questions for LAFs to consider asking of the local Highway Authority. - 2.2 In November 2016, the LAF agreed to seek a response to the questions raised from the Highway Authority.
+The following response has been provided: